elmer-garduno/minhashing/README.md

 ```
 # Create the jar
 mvn jar:jar
 # Unzip the dataset data/wiki-100000.zip and put it into the dfs
 hadoop dfs -put data/wiki-100000.txt wiki-100000.txt
 ```

-Concatenate each of the article categories and create a sequence file in the expected format <id, content> in our case <article, cat(categories)>
+Concatenate the categories on each article and create a sequence file in the expected format <id, content> in our case <article, cat(categories)>

 ```